swiftlang/swift/README.md

     export PATH=/Applications/CMake.app/Contents/bin:$PATH

-On Linux, if the CMake package was not downloaded in the development dependencies you can download and install the CMake package using the following command:
+On Linux, if you have not already installed Swift's [development dependencies](#linux-dependencies), you can download and install the CMake package separately using the following command:

     sudo apt-get install cmake